-- 1. The application form and a non-refundable application fee (\$100);

-- 2. Testimony or Essay;

-- 3. One reference;

-- 4. Official transcript(s) from high school;

-- 5. Two recent photographs (passport style);

-- 6. RN License (RN to BSN only); and
+- 1. The application form and a non-refundable application fee (\$100); - 2.
+Testimony or Essay; - 3.
+One reference; - 4.
+Official transcript(s) from high school; - 5.
+Two recent photographs (passport style); - 6.
+RN License (RN to BSN only); and

-- 7. Evaluated Transcript (RN to BSN only).

 The application form and other materials can be obtained from the admissions office.
 They may be requested by phone, mail, or downloaded via the internet.
 The mailing address, phone/fax numbers and e-mail are: